Chirag-S-Kotian/Finora/README.md

 # Finora: CashKeeper

 A modern, feature-rich personal finance management app for Android (2025) built with Firebase and MPAndroidChart.
-Finora (formerly CashKeeper) helps users track income, expenses, and financial trends with powerful analytics, a beautiful UI, and seamless Firebase integration.
+Finora CashKeeper helps users track income, expenses, and financial trends with powerful analytics, a beautiful UI, and seamless Firebase integration.
 ---

 Finora CashKeeper helps users track income, expenses, and financial trends with powerful analytics, a beautiful UI, and seamless Firebase integration.